How to Improve Communication Skills in the Workplace

 Expressing yourself effectively is only half of the skill of communication.

-Only if you can do all of these, can you add "excellent communication" to your skills bank.
+Only if you can do all of these, can you add “excellent communication” to your skills bank as a career-match skill.

 We hope our tips for how to improve communication skills in the workplace have revealed a few nuggets of wisdom for you to take away.
 Remember, there is much more to being a good communicator than just speaking clearly.
 Hone your all-round communication skills to gain respect in the workplace and to confidently claim it as one of your key skills and strengths.